To request an appointment or for additional information, please call 1-855-828-9795 or submit a form online.

 Risk factors that may cause shoulder labral tears include:

 The hip joint includes the head of the femur (known as the ball) and the acetabulum (the socket) of the pelvis.
+The labrum is a rim of fibrocartilage that sits around the hip socket and helps to make the hip joint more stable by providing a sealing effect between the femur and socket.
+Additionally, it provides cushioning to the hip joint.

 While a number of health problems can cause hip pain, many people confuse hip issues with any type of pain in the pelvic area.
 In reality, pain in the groin area is more indicative of a hip problem because the joint is close to the groin.